SAP-samples/partner-reference-application/Tutorials/43-Multi-Tenancy-Features-Observability.md

         }'
         ```
         This creates a *service instance* named `shared-cloud-logging` with *service offering* as `cloud-logging` and *service plan* as `standard` with the given configuration.
         > Note: The parameters `ingest_otlp` and `backend` allow the ingestion of OpenTelemetry data and backend/API access to the SAP Cloud Logging service.
-They are explained in the [SAP Cloud Logging configuration documentation](https://pages.github.tools.sap/perfx/cloud-logging-service/documentation/configuration/).
+They are explained in the [Configuration Parameters](https://help.sap.com/docs/cloud-logging/cloud-logging/configuration-parameters) document of the SAP Cloud Logging service on the SAP Help Portal.

     2. Check if the SAP Cloud Logging service instance is created by running the `cf service shared-cloud-logging` command.